 Choose your three courses carefully as you won't be able to change them after submitting your application.
+You will need to apply separately to your selected courses directly via the university.
 To be awarded a scholarship, you must get an unconditional offer for one of your course choices by 12 July 2018.

 Applicants will need to select three different master's courses, these can be three different courses at the same institution or the same titled course but at three different universities.
 You should choose your field of study carefully and select courses which reflect your current or future career goals.

 In order to be eligible, the courses you choose must be:

 - Start in the autumn term (usually September/October)

 - Taught master's (i.e. not research-focused MRes programmes)

 - Distance learning

 - More than 12 months in duration

 Use our course finder to browse eligible master’s degrees at every university across the UK.

 MBA fee cap: There is a fee cap applied to MBA programmes that requires applicants to cover any additional cost over £18,000.